 Generally speaking, for the average installation it’s ok, but the main issue I have is that people aren’t always aware because sometimes it is hidden in small print or not disclosed at all!

-Note that in the pictures above, the terminals on the right are called “crimp lug” terminals and generally speaking they should be avoided unless you have the proper tools to use them.
-They’re much harder to crimp and require a lot of force to securely attach to wire, unlike the others.
+Note that in the pictures above, the terminals on the right are called “crimp lug” terminals, and generally speaking, they should be avoided unless you have the proper tools to use them.

 When in doubt, remember that many amps use a maximum size of 8 or 4 gauge wire.
 Using a larger wire than an amp requires is actually a waste of money and it can be harder to deal with.